-For various reasons, most of which are non too pleasant, many villages, towns and cities around the world have been abandoned and today linger on as deserted reminders of yesteryear.
+For various reasons, most of which are non too pleasant, many villages, towns and cities around the world have been abandoned and today linger on as deserted ghost towns, acting almost as time capsules that offer a glimpse into the past.
 Visits to some of these places aren’t even possible for either political or safety reasons but if you do manage to get into any of them, it is about as close as you will ever come to travelling back in time.
 It is literally as if the clocks have stopped and over time nature has recovered what was once a thriving human settlement.

 1. Pripyat, Ukraine